 - The river sub-model routes flow and associated pollutant loads from the land through lakes, rivers and reservoirs to the Chesapeake Bay.

-Learn more about the current version of the Watershed Model, Phase 5.3.
+Learn more about the updates made to the Watershed Model in Phase 6.

 The Estuary Model examines the effects that pollution loads generated by the Watershed Model have on water quality.
 In the Estuary Model, the Chesapeake Bay is represented by more than 57,000 computational cells and is built on two sub-models: